e2nIEE/pandapower/doc/estimation.rst

 The state estimation class allows additionally the removal of bad data, especially single or non-interacting false measurements.
 For detecting bad data the Chi-squared distribution is used to identify the presence of them.
 Afterwards follows the largest normalized residual test that identifys the actual measurements which will be removed at the end.
-Both methods are combined in the *"perform_rn_max_test"* function that is part of the state estimation class.
+Both methods are combined in the *perform_rn_max_test* function that is part of the state estimation class.

-.. autofunction:: pandapower.estimation.state_estimation.state_estimation.perform_rn_max_test
+.. automethod:: pandapower.estimation.state_estimation.state_estimation.perform_rn_max_test

 Nevertheless the Chi-squared test function is available as well to allow a identification of topology errors or, as explained, false measurements.
-It is named as *"perform_chi2_test"*.
+It is named as *perform_chi2_test*.

-.. autofunction:: pandapower.estimation.state_estimation.state_estimation.perform_chi2_test
+.. automethod:: pandapower.estimation.state_estimation.state_estimation.perform_chi2_test

 Background information about this topic can be sourced from the following literature:

 .. seealso::
     - *Power System State Estimation: Theory and Implementation* by Ali Abur, Antonio Gómez Expósito, CRC Press, 2004.
-    - *Power Generation, Operation, and Control by Allen J. Wood, Bruce Wollenberg, Wiley Interscience Publication, 1996.
+    - *Power Generation, Operation, and Control* by Allen J. Wood, Bruce Wollenberg, Wiley Interscience Publication, 1996.

 Example
 =============================